candidtim/unifs/README.md

     protocol = "file"
     auto_mkdir = false

-File system configuration is a set of key-value pairs that correspond exactly to the key-worded arguments expected by the `fsspec` implementation. `protocol` value is mandatory and is used to select the implementation, all other values are passed to the specific implementation.
+File system configuration is a set of key-value pairs. `protocol` key is mandatory and is used to select the implementation, all other values are passed to the specific implementation.
 Use `unifs impl info NAME` to the list of accepted parameters for any protocol.

 For example, for a GCS bucket: